-One you finish your review, you are ask to chose one of these four options:
+One you finish your review, you are given three options:

-- Yes, I would be happy to mentor this business! (i.e. bi/monthly phone calls over 3-6 months)
+- Yes, I would be happy to mentor/get more involved with this business! (i.e. bi/monthly phone calls over 3-6 months).

 - Yes, I would be happy to engage in a single follow-up conversation (by phone, email, or in person as appropriate).